wandrew0/MoneyWatcher/README.md

 The included Dockerfile, start.sh, and following instructions build and run a standalone container with the frontend, api, and MongoDB layers all together.
 The frontend and api will be exposed, but not MongoDB.

+To build and run MoneyWatcher in a Docker container locally, please follow the steps below.

+`cp api/config.env.template api/config.env`

+change the appropriate configuration values in config.env according to your local environment, including PLAID_CLIENT_ID and PLAID_SECRET

 `docker build . --tag moneywatcher` builds the image and tags it with moneywatcher:latest

 `docker run -d -p 3000:3000 -p 3001:3001 moneywatcher:latest` runs the image and exposes the api and frontend ports

+You will be able to connect to localhost:3000 for the UI and localhost:3001 for the API backend.